mqtthiqs/at-doc/docs/modules/viz.md

 - **Pause:** When toggled on freezes inputs.
 Views can be explored (zoomed etc.) during pause.
 - **Channel Mute:** Clicking toggles channel.
 Cmd + click solos a channel.
 Use click + drag to toggle several channels at once.
-- **VU-Meters:** Show the loudness of a channel in the channel color.
-Underlayed in white the sum of all channels.
-Hover over a channel VU-Meter to see a numerical read-out in the help area at the bottom of _Atelier_'s window.
+- **VU-Meters:** Show the loudness of a channel in the channel's color.
+Underlayed in white is the sum of all channels.
+Hover the mouse over a channel VU-Meter to see a numerical readout in the help area at the bottom of _Atelier_'s window.

 ### Spectrum analyzer and spectrogram